Lyle Burgess: Prominent 79-Year-Old Businessman Admits Raping 5-Year-Old Girl, Sentenced 90 Days Home Arrest

 On top of the light sentence, Burgess also will not have to register as a sex offender after he completes an informal five-year probation period.

-The girl’s mother had claimed that she witnesses Burgess putting his hand down the girl’s pants.
+The girl’s mother had claimed that she witnessed Burgess putting his hand down the girl’s pants.
 An assistant district attorney told the Los Angeles Times that despite being classified as rape, the crime did not actually involve penetration.
-The 79-year-old maintained his innocence, but said he accepted a plea deal because of his frail health.
+The 79-year-old maintained his innocence but said he accepted a plea deal because of his frail health.

 “The whole case was based upon some minor touching that my client denied even occurred,” said Gregory Davenport, an attorney for Lyle Burgess.